styczynski/instant-compiler-go/README.md

 - [Setting Up Swagger Docs for Golang API](https://towardsdatascience.com/setting-up-swagger-docs-for-golang-api-8d0442263641)

 ### Setting Up
-- Replace All Occurrences of `martinheinz/go-project-blueprint` with your username repository name
+- Replace All Occurrences of `styczynski/latte-compiler` with your username repository name
-- Replace All Occurrences of `blueprint` with your desired image name
+- Replace All Occurrences of `latte-compiler` with your desired image name

 ### Adding New Libraries/Dependencies